 But just to make sure we removed all the dirt we wiped the stumped down with a damp cloth.

 Now we were ready for the finishing touch, the finish.
 After lots of research, we decided to use 100% Tung Oil.
 I plan on writing a post about the difference between poly and tung oil.
 But the biggest difference is that tung oil penetrates into the wood making the grain color deeper.
+Here is a tutorial on how to apply tung oil to wood.

 After applying the tung oil we again let the stump sit for about 3 weeks to make sure the oil penetrated into the wood.
 And here are two of our stumps all finished, the last one is downstairs.
 See how the Tung Oil brings the color out in the wood and gives it a natural finish.